PAMELA GLINTENKAMP

 Client: Royal Academy of Arts, London

-Producer / Cinematographer / Editor
+Producer / Videographer / Script Developer / Editor

 This 4-minute film profiles the Family Workshops offered by the Royal Academy of Arts.
 The video is used by the Royal Academy to promote the workshops to families.